Contact Us for a Free Consultation (213) 542-0979

 So, she will claim that a particular individual criminally threatened her so that person can get as much alimony as possible and as much child support as possible.
 If you get hit with a domestic violence restraining order and they add in there that you threatened to kill somebody, for example, that puts you at a great advantage as far as resolving the divorce in your favor and getting as much money as possible.

-Unfortunately, because money is on the line, and their future is on the line, people will tend to make things up, and they don't blink to do that.
-I've seen a lot of criminal threat cases throughout Los Angeles County being filed, and once you dig into and really look at the story about what happened, you realize the other party wasn't threatened.
+Unfortunately, because money and their future are at stake, people tend to make things up, and they don't hesitate to do so.
+I've seen numerous criminal threat cases being filed throughout Los Angeles County, and upon closer examination of the story, it becomes clear that the other party wasn't actually threatened.

-They were just claiming that to try to win their dispute with the party that they're claiming threatened them.
+They were just claiming that to try to win their dispute with the party they claimed had threatened them.

-This is a really interesting crime because when I first started practicing criminal defense twenty-five years ago, the prosecutors didn't have an effective Penal Code Section 422 — to be able to use to prosecute people for this type of stuff, so they didn't prosecute as many cases.
+This is a particularly interesting crime because when I first started practicing criminal defense twenty-five years ago, prosecutors didn't have an effective Penal Code Section 422 to use in prosecuting people for this type of offense, so they didn't prosecute as many cases.

 Filing a False Police Report – Penal Code 148.5

-Now, if you go crazy, get angry, and shoot your mouth off, you can bet — especially in a domestic violence circumstance — the prosecutors are going to charge you with criminal threat, and these criminal threat charges have teeth because they can file it as a felony.
+Now, if you go crazy, get angry, and shoot your mouth off, you can bet — especially in a domestic violence circumstance — the prosecutors are going to charge you with criminal threat.
+These criminal threat charges carry significant consequences because they can be filed as a felony.

-You could be looking at prison time.
+You could face prison time.
 Not only that, the criminal threat has been changed into a strike.
-So, now you'll have the felony on your record for the rest of your life in California.
+So, now you'll have a felony on your record for the rest of your life in California.
 So, these cases are taken very seriously.

 But do people do it?
 Absolutely, yes, they do.
-Fortunately, this is one of the defenses for these criminal threat cases is that the person doing it they're motivated by trying to gain an advantage monetarily in a civil case, in a divorce, whatever the circumstances may be.
+Fortunately, one of the defenses in these criminal threat cases is that the person doing it is motivated by trying to gain an advantage monetarily in a civil case, such as during a divorce, or in other circumstances.

-So, what you need to do if you or a loved one is charged with criminal threats is get a criminal defense lawyer who has handled these cases before.
-Having a professional by your side can provide reassurance and guidance, especially when this defense of, yes, they're trying to get me because there's a civil dispute between us, is available.
+So, if you or a loved one is charged with criminal threats, it's imperative to seek the guidance of a criminal defense lawyer who has experience handling these cases.
+Having a professional by your side can provide reassurance and guidance, especially when you're unsure, as there may be a civil dispute between you and the other party.

-Obviously, you want to get an attorney who knows how to use that defense, knows when that defense will be successful, and knows when it won't be successful.
+It's crucial to select an attorney who knows how to use that defense, knows when that defense will be successful, and knows when it won't be successful.
 Understanding the strength of your defense is crucial to feeling informed and prepared.

 About the Author